kercre123/jank-escape-pod/README.md

 ## Speech Tips

-You have to speak loud and clear for chipper to understand.
+-You have to speak loud and clear for chipper to understand.

-You also need to wait a little longer after Vector's ding (after "hey vector" is said) before saying the rest of the command than you would expect.
+-You also need to wait a little longer after Vector's ding (after "hey vector" is said) before saying the rest of the command than you would expect.
 Maybe a half a second longer.
 This is an issue and is being worked on.

 ## Status

-This has the same STT software and STT model/scorer as escape pod, and I think processes text in a similar way, but the official escape pod is currently much better at intent matching and UX.

-Debian-based Linux amd64/aarch64/armv7l is supported (Ubuntu, Linux Mint, Debian, Raspberry Pi OS, anything with APT should work).

-Fedora was attempted but I couldn't get the stt binary to run without lib issues.

-If the server is ARM based, it will only process the text once instead of four times like amd64 will.
-This makes them about the same speed, but aarch64 may not do well with longer phrases.
+OS Support:

+- Arch ✅
+- Debian/Ubuntu/other APT distros ✅

+Architecture Support:

+- amd64/x86_64 ✅
+- arm64/aarch64 ✅
+- arm32/armv7l ✅

+General Notes:

-A Raspberry Pi 4 running this is actually pretty fast, maybe even faster than the official escape pod.
+- On a Raspberry Pi 4 4GB, the text is processed very fast, possibly faster than the official escape pod.

-Currently, on a desktop with a Ryzen 5 3600, the speech-to-text itself is about as fast (maybe even faster) than the actual chipper server prod bots use.

-Speech tips: You have to speak loud and clear and you have to wait a little bit longer than you usually would after the "Hey Vector" before you start talking.
-A quarter of a second longer maybe.

-Here is the current list of implemented actions:
+- Intent matching is very simple right now.
+- If the architecture is AMD64, the text is processed 4 times so longer phrases get processed fully.
+Text is only processed once on arm32/arm64 for speed.

+Known Issues:

+- On Fedora, the STT binary does not start and errors out.
+- Not many intents are currently supported at the moment.
+- The audio stream is a little cut off at the beginning.
+- Intent matching just works via "if string.Contains" at the moment.
+It will be overhauled.

+Current Implemented Actions:

-- Good Robot
+- Good robot
-- Bad Robot
+- Bad robot
 - Change your eye color
 - How old are you
 - Start exploring ("deploring" works better)